sarmadjabri/SnakeGame/README.md

 # Snake-Game
 In order to run the code to see for yourself just copy the code from the snake visualization file and run it because it will show a board and the DQN network playing the game as its using reinforcement learning.
-This is a recreation of google snake and a Deep Q Neural network to beat google snake.
+This is a recreation of snake and a Deep Q Neural network to beat snake

 ## How to run
 If you want to see an algorithm which is more effective play this game then try using the snakebot.py file and run it in pygame trinket(https://trinket.io/features/pygame)